WNBARookie/Laser-Tag-System/README.md

 # Laser Tag System

 Laser tag system prepared by Team 9 for Software Engineering in Spring 2023

 Implements a laser tag game interface with two screens, one for player entry, and one for game progress.

+\*Make sure that you have Python and Node.js installed

 ## Python Virtual Environment Instructions:

 Application can be ran locally using the python virtual environment First, locate the Backend directory in the command prompt using 'cd'.

+Open terminal

+$ cd Backend

 Next, create a virtual environment:
 $ python -m venv venv

 Activate the environment: